AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Introduction

 Over the past decades, considerable research efforts have focused on identifying biomarkers for sepsis diagnosis and mortality prediction, with over 250 molecules proposed as potential diagnostic or prognostic markers.
 However, to date, no single biomarker has demonstrated outstanding sensitivity and specificity for detecting sepsis and predicting mortality \autocite{pierrakos2020biomarkers}.

 More recently, studies have investigated the use of machine learning to predict sepsis and mortality based on high-dimensional clinical data extracted from \acp{ehr} \autocite{komorowski_sepsis_2022}.
-The random forest model has emerged as the most commonly employed machine learning model in these studies \autocite{yang2023predicting}.
-A 2020 meta-analysis, which included 28 papers presenting 130 models, reported \ac{auroc} values ranging from 0.68 to 0.99 for predicting sepsis up to 48 hours before onset \autocite{fleuren2020machine, islam2023machine}.
-Despite the promising performance metrics reported in research studies, the clinical translation of \ac{ehr}-based sepsis and mortality prediction models faces substantial challenges. \ac{ehr} data, which is primarily collected for the purpose of clinical documentation and billing, lacks standardisation, is incomplete and inaccurate and contains inherent biases (e.g., association between the frequency of measurement and the severity of the disease, sample selection biases) \autocite{sauer2022leveraging}.
+Despite promising performance metrics reported in research studies \autocite{fleuren2020machine, islam2023machine}, the clinical translation of \ac{ehr}-based sepsis and mortality prediction models faces substantial challenges. \ac{ehr} data, which are primarily collected for the purpose of clinical documentation and billing, lack standardization and contain inaccuracies and biases \autocite{sauer2022leveraging}.
 These factors can lead to limited generalizability on external datasets, as demonstrated for several \ac{ehr}-based sepsis prediction models \autocite{wong2021external, moor2023predicting}.
-Furthermore, while \ac{ehr} adoption is widespread in high-income countries, it lags in \ac{lmics}, where \SI{85}{\percent} of sepsis cases occur \autocite{rudd_burden_sepsis_2020}.
-This disparity is due to limited availability of expensive monitoring equipment, restricted laboratory access, insufficient technical support, inadequate infrastructure, and a lack of proper training and implementation frameworks \autocite{woldemariam2023adoption}.
+Furthermore, while \ac{ehr} adoption is widespread in high-income countries, it lags in \ac{lmics}, where \SI{85}{\percent} of sepsis cases occur \autocite{rudd_burden_sepsis_2020,woldemariam2023adoption}.

-In recent years, the monitoring of microcirculatory alterations in critically ill patients has gained attention \autocite{wang2024research}.
-Due to the common decoupling of microcirculation and systemic haemodynamics in sepsis, systemic haemodynamic parameters (e.g., blood pressure, cardiac output) are insufficient for effectively monitoring microcirculation \autocite{wang2024research, raia2022endothelial}.
-Imaging methods such as sublingual microscopy, laser Doppler flowmetry, laser speckle contrast imaging, near-infrared spectroscopy, and \ac{hsi} have revealed that microcirculatory dysfunction in sepsis is characterised by reduced capillary density and increased heterogeneity in microperfusion, leading to local zones of hypoxia \autocite{walley1996heterogeneity, ostergaard2015microcirculatory}.
-This dysfunction develops early during sepsis \autocite{raia2022endothelial} and is a key driver of organ failure, being associated with poor outcomes \autocite{de2013microcirculatory, trzeciak2007early}.